From classic hotels to hip boutique properties, Chicago has many great hotels to choose from. Our top recommendations include:

 A wonderful new addition to the city is in the Bucktown neighborhood at the corner of North, Damen and Milwaukee right at the Blue Line stop.
 Groupo Habita from Mexico City has opened a great new hotel two historic buildings.
 The Robey Chicago which has 69 rooms in the main building is aimed at independent and global travelers who appreciate great style and design.
 The Robey features 400-thread count sheets, WiFi and a swimming pool.
 The second floor lounge offers coffee by day and cocktails by night.
 Cafe Robey, is a French American bistro on the ground floor and there is a 35-seat rooftop bar overlooking the neighborhood which is open to guests and their friends.
 I loved the food in the restaurant and the view from the upstairs bar is amazing.
 Next to it are 20 additional rooms featuring shared as well as private rooms.
 It is good for singles, families and small groups.
 They have a coffee shop in the lobby run by Metric Coffee with a grab-and-go menu.

 Hotel Zachary Chicago: This new hotel with both a classic and contemporary design, is located at 3630 N. Clark right across from Wrigley Field.
 The hotel is named for Zachary Taylor Davis, the Chicago architect who designed Wrigley Field in 1914.
 The rooms and suites are very attractively decorated.
-Off of the lobby of the hotel you will find The Bar and The Alma Room where breakfast is served daily.
-On the first level are a number of restaurant options Dutch & Doc’s, West Town Bakery + Tap, Big Star, Mordecai Whiskey & Grill and Smoke Daddy.
+Off of the lobby of the hotel you will find the Alma Room, their newly reimagined bar and lounge.
+On the first level are a number of restaurant options: Swift & Sons Tavern, West Town Bakery + Tap, Big Star, Mordecai Whiskey & Grill and Smoke Daddy.